-David Jackson: We got back to campus and there was about 10,000 people waiting for us.
-People in trees, people in the stadium, people on to top of dorms.
+David Jackson: We got back to campus and there were about 10,000 people waiting for us.
+People in trees, people in the stadium, people on top of dorms.

 Justin Woazeah: My dad would tell my mom If all the oceans were ink and all the trees were paper, I couldn’t describe enough words to describe how I feel about you.
 That’s how I felt when we got back and saw all these people supporting the Mountaineers.